McDonald's And Coca-Cola Don't Look Anti-Fragile To Me

 (Source: Seeking Alpha Premium)

 The first and most important thing I noticed was that the first column - revenues - shows a net decline over the period of 10 years.
 This is not a good augury of success for a company unless there is some explanation suggesting that it will not repeat that performance in the future.
-What it means is that as a total enterprise, however illustrious its history might be, growth is stagnating.
-It also suggests that whenever other numbers look more positive over the same period - earnings per share, for example - it's important to look closely for the reasons.
+What it means is that, as a total enterprise, however illustrious its history might be, growth is stagnating.
+It also suggests that, whenever other numbers look more positive over the same period - earnings per share, for example - it's important to look closely for the reasons.

-What leaps off the page is that the increase in earnings, cash flow, and dividends per share were greatly enhanced by share buybacks.
+What leaps off the page is that the increase in earnings, cash flow, and dividends per share was greatly enhanced by share buybacks.
 This is clear from tracking the regular decline in shares outstanding leading to a drop of about 30% in share float over the ten years.
 The increase in both earnings and cash flow per share from 2010 through 2019, roughly 73%, would have been only a bit above 20% without buybacks.

 Some buybacks are better than others, of course.
 The more efficient buybacks are executed when stock prices are low.
 McDonald's valuation has been high over the past two decades - higher than it was decades ago when McDonald's was a genuine growth stock - so that buybacks have been expensive.
-At high share prices you simply get less bang for the buck.
+At high share prices, you simply get less bang for the buck.

 It is also better when buybacks are done out of cash flow rather than debt.
 Banks and property and casualty insurance companies are examples of companies which executed buybacks over the last decade at low valuations (a PE of 10 or less) and did so entirely from cash flow.
 In the case of banks, buybacks were allowed only after grueling stress tests which earned the permission to return capital to shareholders, and the strength of banks in the current crisis suggests that the annual stress tests (Comprehensive Capital Analysis and Review) did their job.

-At McDonald's an examination of the LTD column (long term debt) shows clearly how funds for buybacks were generated.
+At McDonald's, an examination of the LTD column (long-term debt) shows clearly how funds for buybacks were generated.
 The increase in debt from $11.5 billion to $34 billion was the primary source for funds by which McDonald's reduced the share count and thus lowered the denominator for all per-share measurements.
 McDonald's is a company with low capital needs, but has a debt number similar to that of a capital-intensive heavy industrial.
 When the virus crisis struck, implying sudden loss of revenue, it was clear that the market doesn't distinguish between business sectors when it comes to the risk implied by debt.

-While per share earnings and cash flow increased roughly 73% over ten years the annual dividend rate more than doubled.
-The explanation is contained in the column showing the payout ratio which rose by 24% over the decade.
+While per share earnings and cash flow increased roughly 73% over ten years, the annual dividend rate more than doubled.
+The explanation is contained in the column showing the payout ratio, which rose by 24% over the decade.
 While the 2019 payout ratio of 59.45% can be fine with rising earnings, it provides a very short runway if earnings remain static.
 The trouble with a rising payout ratio is that it can't go on forever.
 Remember the Stein quote.

 The year 2015 included a pivot of sorts.
 Revenues dropped substantially, while dividends continued to increase.
-For that year the payout ratio hit a one time level of 71%, but the major jump was the $9 billion increase in debt, which took off and never looked back.
+For that year, the payout ratio hit a one-time level of 71%, but the major jump was the $9 billion increase in debt, which took off and never looked back.

-Because of the increasing debt McDonald's has become a more fragile company.
+Because of the increasing debt, McDonald's has become a more fragile company.
 The fact that it fell harder than the market during the Crash suggests that attentive investors are aware of this.
 The trends supporting growth in earnings per share and an even higher rate of growth in dividends are likely to be unsustainable in the long run.

-The $34 billion of debt, the fact that much of earnings growth derives from buybacks, and fact that dividends have risen faster than earnings thanks to a climbing payout ratio left McDonald's in a vulnerable position when the coronavirus and economic shutdown struck without warning.
-In recent days McDonald's tapped an existing credit line for $1 billion and arranged to raise another $3.5 billion via a bond offering.
+The $34 billion of debt, the fact that much of earnings growth derives from buybacks, and fact that dividends have risen faster than earnings, thanks to a climbing payout ratio, left McDonald's in a vulnerable position when the coronavirus and economic shutdown struck without warning.
+In recent days, McDonald's tapped an existing credit line for $1 billion and arranged to raise another $3.5 billion via a bond offering.

-The impact of the shut down on McDonald's franchisees is difficult to estimate at this point, and may depend largely on the length of the shut down.
+The impact of the shutdown on McDonald's franchisees is difficult to estimate at this point and may depend largely on the length of the shutdown.
 Some may be able to participate in programs aiding small businesses.
-This structure may in fact aid McDonald's coming out of the shut down as their business model may gain customers as competitors in the restaurant industry will have sustained greater damage or gone out of business altogether.
-McDonald's shareholders will nevertheless be hoping for a brief shut down and bracing themselves for the possibility that future buybacks and dividend increases will be called into question.
+This structure may in fact aid McDonald's coming out of the shutdown as their business model may gain customers as competitors in the restaurant industry will have sustained greater damage or gone out of business altogether.
+McDonald's shareholders will nevertheless be hoping for a brief shutdown and bracing themselves for the possibility that future buybacks and dividend increases will be called into question.

 Coca-Cola: No Earnings Growth, High Dividend Payout